TheodoreEhrenborg/tiny_stories_sae/docs/src/training_a_sparse_autoencoder.md

 In particular, the values at step 35k are:
 - \\( \lambda = 0 \\):   0.9959 = 9959 active features
+  - This isn't surprising—with no sparsity penalty, the autoencoder can use all the features to minimize reconstruction loss.
 - \\( \lambda = 5 \\):   0.2484 = 2484 active features
 -  \\( \lambda = 50 \\): 0.03829 = ~383 active features
 - \\( \lambda = 500 \\): 0.01068 = ~107 active features

 If we zoom in, we see that the proportion is still
 decreasing: